zhangjg98/cpsc481-tic-tac-toe-project/README.md

 The AI opponent on Very Hard difficulty uses the same algorithm as the Hard AI opponent but also prioritizes moves that would be considered game-winning or prevent a loss.
 This improves the performance of the algorithm even further, making it harder for the human player to defeat them.

+## Classes

+In the code, there are four classes.
+- 'Player' class sets the name, symbol (X or O), and AI difficulty (if one chooses to play against an AI opponent).
+- 'PlayerStatistics' is the class that contains functions that help with tracking statistics for the current session.
+- 'TicTacToeBoard' is the class that contains functions that initialize, update, and close the game board in the Tkinter GUI interface.
+It also handles button clicks on the board.
+- 'Game' is the class that handles much of the game logic, including the handling of player moves, identifying wins/losses/draws, and the incorporation of the AI algorithm.

+## Functions

+This section will detail the relevant functions for the classes that were listed in the previous section as well as any functions that did not fall under a class.

+**PlayerStatistics:**
+- record_win - records a win for the respective player.
+- record_loss - records a loss for the respective player.
+- record_draw - records a draw for the respective player.
+- get_player_stats - gets the statistics for the specified player.

+**TicTacToeBoard:**
+- initialize_board - initializes the GUI game board based on win condition and board size inputs.
+- update_gui_board - updates the GUI game board with the player symbols once a move has been made.
+- handle_button_click - handles the button click event.
+- destroy_board_window - destroys the Tic-Tac-Toe board window when it is no longer needed.

+**Game:**
+- initialize_game_board - initializes the game board layout for other functions in the Game class to use
+- show_game_board - generates the GUI board at the beginning of the game so the game can start
+- update_board - updates the game board layout and calls the update_gui_board function to update the GUI board
+- get_empty_spaces - retrieves all of the empty spaces left on the board
+- is_win - checks if the specified player has won the game
+- check_consecutive - checks for a sufficient number of consecutive symbols
+- get_move - handles the player moves and turn switching
+- get_best_move - handles the AI difficulty input and calls the minimax function to determine the best move for the AI
+- minimax - the minimax algorithm with alpha-beta pruning which helps the decision making for the AI.
+- order_moves - a heuristic function to help sort out optimal moves for the 'Very Hard' difficulty AI.
+- ai_thread - thread for AI commands.
+- ai_turn - handles the AI's turn.
+- evaluate - evaluates the current state of the board.
+- game_over_dialog - displays a message box when the game is over and prompts the player to make a decision on whether they'd like to play again with the same settings.
+- restart_game - restarts the game with the same settings already inputted.

+**Other Functions (for the GUI settings window):**
+- create_radio_button - creates a radio button with the given text, variable, and value.
+- create_label - creates a label with the given text.
+- initialize_settings_window - Creates the settings window for selecting player type, difficulty, board size, and win condition.
+- view_statistics - displays a new GUI window to show player statistics.
+- on_close - function within the view_statistics function that clear the references to the statistics window in the parent_window.
+- start_game - starts the game with the selected settings that the player confirmed and handles invalid inputs.
+- main - calls the settings_window function and starts a main loop to display the initial settings window.

 ## References and Credits

 The original implementation of the Tic-Tac-Toe game that this program built upon is from [this repository](https://github.com/mariahrucker/Tic-Tac-Toe).
 Their implementation of Tic Tac Toe is licensed under the MIT License.
 See the LICENSE file for more information.
 This implementation of Tic-Tac-Toe was created by Jason Zhang.